xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Authorization($string = null)`

-Returns an array containing the authorization type and parameters, or `null` if the field value is invalid.
+Returns an array containing the authorization type and parameters, or `null` if the field value is malformed.

 Example: